 - Third-party seller Nenesupply offers PISA flanges on Amazon in 19, 21, 24, 27, and 30mm.
 Note that you also have the option of getting the white silicone duckbill valves that the Spectra uses, instead of the yellow hard plastic ones that are supplied by Medela.
 They will fit on your PISA.

 Do be aware, these third party kits include the flange attached to the bottle connector.
 It is not a separate piece like the original PISA flanges.
 Personally, I like them better since there are fewer parts to lose!

 Spectra S2 Flanges

 Did you know there are also softer silicone flanges?
-If the hard plastic flanges are too rough on your skin, try this for Medela PISA, and these for Spectra S2.
+If the hard plastic flanges are too rough on your skin, I recommend this affordable soft flange for the PISA from Amazon, and this one for the Spectra S2.
 The Spectra cushion comes in a single pack and is inserted inside the S2 flange.
 The Medela cushion is a separate piece that you use in place of the PISA flange.

 Valves: Spectra S2 vs Medela PISA

 Both S2 and Medela Pump In Style come with 2 valves.
 This is what creates the suction between the breast and the bottle.
 The Spectra valves are little rubbery one piece things that look like duck bills.
 When comparing Spectra S2 vs Medela PISA valves, they both work, but the PISA valves are a little less user-friendly.
 The Medela valves have two pieces- a yellow hard plastic piece that fits onto the breast flange connector, and a tiny white flexible plastic piece that connects to the yellow part.
 Medela’s are definitely more difficult to wash – but – you can use Spectra valves on the PISA if you are willing to spend a few dollars on extra valves for the convenience.